Pat Smythe

 Patricia Rosemary "Pat" Smythe, OBE (22 November 1928 – 27 February 1996) was a British show jumper.
 She competed at the 1956 and 1960 Summer Olympics, winning a team bronze medal in 1956.
-She served as president of the British Show Jumping Association in 1983–86, and as vice-president ion 1987–96.
+She served as president of the British Show Jumping Association in 1983–86, and as vice-president from 1987–96.
 She also wrote many books on equestrian themes, largely for children.

 Early years

 Pat Smythe was the last of three children, the other two being Dicky and Ronald Smythe.
 Dicky died from pneumonia at the age of four.
 Her parents were Eric Hamilton Smythe and Frances Monica Curtoys, who were born in the early 1900s.
-She was born in East Sheen, and at the age of 10 moved to Cotswolds.
+She was born in East Sheen, and at the age of 10 moved to the Cotswolds.
 Later she was a boarder at Talbot Heath School in Bournemouth.

 Pat nearly died from diphtheria when she was five.
 Although she recovered fully, it meant that she had to learn to walk again.
 Hardship and suffering were to feature predominantly throughout her professional and personal life.
 Her father died of ill health when she was in her late teens, and her mother was killed in a car crash when she was 23.